 Horace Greely, the influential editor of The New York Tribune, echoed the opinion of many people at the time.
 While skeptical of giving women the right to vote, he argued that if Americans really believed in the Constitution, women must attain equal rights:

-“When a sincere republican is asked to say in sober earnest what adequate reason he can give, for refusing the demand of women to an equal participation with men in political rights, he must answer, None at all.
+“When a sincere republican is asked to say in sober earnest what adequate reason he can give, for refusing the demand of women to equal participation with men in political rights, he must answer, None at all.
 However unwise and mistaken the demand, it is but the assertion of a natural right, and such must be conceded.”

 The Fight for Women’s Rights